-Children on Remand - Care Status: Children remanded into custody who are not looked after, become looked after until they are sentenced.
-Whilst remanded into custody, they are entitled to all the support and statutory duties as other looked-after children.
-Children subject to care orders who offend and receive custodial sentences remain looked after.
-Where a young person has previously been accommodated under section 20 of the 1989 Act and is detained in custody, they do not remain looked after.
-However, they may resume looked after status on release.
+Children on Remand - Care Status: Children remanded into custody who are not in care, become children in care until they are sentenced.
+Whilst remanded into custody, they are entitled to all the support and statutory duties as other children in care.
+Children subject to care orders who offend and receive custodial sentences remain in care.
+Where a young person has previously been accommodated under section 20 of the 1989 Act and is detained in custody, they do not remain in care.
+However, they may resume in care status on release.